cf73/humanity/content/collections/articles/clarity-in-the-mid-east.md

     content:
       -
         type: text
-        text: 'American journalist Tom Friedman has been a wise observer of this part of the world for forty years.
+        text: 'American journalist Tom Friedman has been a highly respected observer of this part of the world for forty years.
 His latest column (4/16/24) is irresistibly sensible about how the people of Iran and Palestine and Israel might well find the lasting peace so many yearn for. '
 article_text:
   -
     type: paragraph